 On the other side of the country, in Arlington, Tenn., Shelby County Schools Transportation Supervisor Anita Swindle achieved this recognition.

-The NAPT SNT Training Program provides opportunities for transportation personnel serving students with disabilities to access educational opportunities at both local and national conferences and to gain national recognition for their efforts.
+The NAPT Special Needs Transportation Training Program provides transportation personnel serving students with disabilities with access to educational opportunities at both local and national conferences and to gain national recognition for their efforts.